Maximum electricity prices in land lease communities for customers in an embedded network

 Heading

-What are the current rules for maximum charges?
+What were the previous rules for maximum charges?

-The current maximum electricity prices in residential land lease communities depend on who is sending you your bills:
+The previous maximum electricity prices in residential land lease communities depended on who was sending you your bills:

-• If the operator is outsourcing the billing to a third-party retailer, there are currently no limits to how much residents can be charged.
+• If the operator is outsourcing the billing to a third-party retailer, then there were no limits to how much residents can be charged.

-Under the new amendments these rules will change so that price protections will apply to all customers, and the same maximum prices will apply.
+Under the new amendments these rules have changed so that the same maximum prices apply to all residential land lease customers.

 Heading